-All students also are encouraged to fill out a Free Application for Federal Student Aid, which increases your odds of receiving additional financial support through grants
+All students are encouraged to fill out a Free Application for Federal Student Aid, which increases your odds of receiving additional financial support through grants

 and other types of financial aid.
 When researching scholarships, be aware of scholarship

 deadlines, scholarship contacts and certain preferences established by some donors.
-High school seniors must be admitted by January 15, 2016 to receive priority consideration

 The types of scholarships available to Clarion University prospective and returning students include:

-- Athletic Scholarships: Athletic awards are selected by coaches of our athletic teams.
+Athletic awards are selected by coaches of our athletic teams.
 Some athletic scholarships are endowed.

-- Endowed Scholarships: Endowed Scholarships encompass awards for specific majors, awards for students from various school districts, awards for student involvement and other criteria.
+Endowed Scholarships encompass awards for specific majors, awards for students from various school districts, awards for student involvement and other criteria.